codelingo/docs/docs/concepts/CLQL.md

   while_stmt
 ```

-Note: The child Facts do not need to be contiguous, other facts can occur in between and CLQL will ignore them, however the child Facts must be on the same level of the ast (Have the same imediate parent).
+Note: The child Facts do not need to be contiguous, other facts can occur in-between and CLQL will ignore them, however the child Facts must be on the same level of the AST (Have the same immediate parent).

 <!--TODO(blakemscurr): Explain the <lexicon>.element fact-->